 - Academic rigour and support

-Staff focus on delivering an excellence program that strives for Ambition, Artistry and Academia through quality teaching and learning.
+Staff focus on delivering a program that strives for Ambition, Artistry and Academia through quality teaching and learning.
 The staff are selected based on the four dimensions:

 - Core Curriculum Extension

 - Unique Program Elements

 Teachers in the Selective Entry Creative Arts Program are leading practitioners who together bring a wealth of national and international arts experience and training to the program.

 Training in the Program is complimented by a number of Arts industry experiences available to students.
 Such experiences may include:

 - Exposure to and appreciation of industry standard Arts works

 - Skills and pathway training offered by industry professionals